gabrieljreed/gabrieljreed/README.md

 ### Hi there 👋

 - :raising_hand: I'm a CS Animation major at Brigham Young University in Provo
-- 🔭 I’m currently working on a [game engine](https://github.com/gabrieljreed/BumbleBumpers) in OpenGL
+- 🔭 I’m currently working as a Pipeline TD at [Studio Zubio]https://www.studiozubio.com/
 - 📫 How to reach me: gabrieljreed@gmail.com

 <!--